 - New Sheridan Chophouse (dinner).
 If there during the summer/fall go to third floor roof top bar for drink.

-- Ghost Town Coffee and Cowboy Coffee are the BEST places for your morning brew.
+- Cowboy Coffee is the BEST place for your morning brew.

 What to Do

 There are so many hikes in Telluride.
 You feel like you are in Switzerland.
 A very unique and cool aspect of Telluride is they divide the mountain so hikers and mountain bikers do not cross paths.
 And when you are not on the trails, check out the shopping!

 - Bear Creek Falls Hike- while it's long for kids the waterfall at the end is worth it!

 - Jud Wiebe Trail- incredible views of town and mountain- About 3 miles, great hike that will give you time to explore Telluride.

 - See Forever & Wasatch- For a looonog hike take gondola up to San Sophia Station and hike up Sea Forever (all uphill) then a long and technical downhill on Wasatch that connects to the top part of Bear Creek Falls Hike.
 This is about 10 miles.

 - SUP to Trout Lake with Bootdoctor Outfitter

 - Shopping!
 There are some great boutiques in downtown, my favorites are T. Karn (global imports, really special home and fashion) and Two Skirts